-Role of Operation - multi-tasking generally decreases processing speed and increases the amount of information needed to make a decision (cite Howard et al. 2020).
-Using multiple brain signals simultaneously can decrease participant’s focus hability or increase mental fatigue.
+Role of Operation - Multi-tasking generally decreases processing speed and increases the amount of information needed to make a decision (cite Howard et al. 2020).
+Using multiple brain signals simultaneously can decrease participant’s ability to focus or increase mental fatigue.
 Ahn et al. (2014) designed two experiments combining MI and tactile selective attention, with sequential and simultaneous roles of operation.
-The results with the sequential experiment yielded 71% accuracy, while the simultaneous reached 60%.
+The results with the sequential experiment yielded 71% accuracy, while the simultaneous reached 60%, thus, multi-tasking reduced accuracy in this task.

 Type of targets - the stimuli that happen on the screen can either elicit a certain brain response or indicate to the participant what self-regulating action to take.
-Certain types of targets can cause more fatigue in users, while other types of targets place all the stimulus responsability on the participant.
+There are indications that certain types of targets can cause more fatigue in users (Seo et al., 2019), while other types of targets place all the stimulus responsability on the participant.
+For example, SSVEP had a higher eye-fatigue level than P300.
 Based on required effort and likely fatigue caused by the stimulus, we ordered the existing types of target (from the selected papers) from least to most complex.

+On-screen targets require visual focus on the stimuli so that the brain can evoke certain signal patterns.
 The still targets flash periodically (usually with less than 6 Hz) with a certain inter-stimuli interval and are usually associated with P300 paradigms and spellers.
 Those targets generally require counting and focus on a single desired target.
 The strobic targets have flashing with higher frequencies (usually above 6 Hz) incorporated onto them.
-They are mosly used in SSEP or RSVP paradigms and can change in intensity, color, shape, visuals or position, and targets usually have different frequencies.
-Goal or spatial targets stimulate users to displace objects, cursors or other elements through time by sustaining certain threshold of intensity.
+They are mosly used in SSEP or rapid serial visual presentation (RSVP) paradigms and can change in intensity, color, shape, visuals or position, and targets usually have different frequencies.
+Goal or spatial targets stimulate users to displace objects, cursors or other elements over time by sustaining certain threshold of intensity.
 They are mostly used in SCP paradigms.

-Then we have the off-screen targets, which require greater focus and mental training as they do not present stimuli, nor feedback in some cases.
+There are also off-screen targets, which require greater focus and mental training as they do not present stimuli, nor feedback in some cases (Mahmoudi and Erfanian, 2006).
 These include motor/tactile targets, which require focus on certain motor imageries or tactile stimulations.
 This approach could be an alternative for people with severe visual impairments.
-The mental tasks utilize the blood flow generated in the brain when arithmetic operations, mental gemoetric manipulation or word formation are performed by the participant.
+The mental tasks measure the blood flow generated in the brain when arithmetic operations, mental gemoetric manipulation or word formation are performed by the participant.
 They are usually associated with NIRS and fNIRS inputs.
-Children could have difficulties with this type of target since it involves not only focus, but also a task that might not be playful.
 Finally, sound cues are targets that rely on sound for selection.
-These targets can be difficult to distinguish and even when the audio tracks are substantially manipulated as in Glowinsky et al. (2018) or An et al. (2014), they yield lower accuracies and have higher workload for mental demand and effort compared to visual stimuli.
+These targets can be difficult to distinguish and even when the audio tracks are substantially manipulated as in Glowinsky et al. (2018) or An et al. (2014), they yield lower accuracies (77.43% and 66.2% for the auditory component, respectively) and have higher workload for mental demand and effort compared to visual stimuli (Nijboer et al., 2008).

-<possibly include an illustration of the types of targets?>